malike/malike.github.io/_posts/2015-08-23-Lambda-Architecture-RT.md

 If you end up using [MongoDB](https://www.mongodb.org) as your batch layer you can use  [MongoDB River](https://github.com/richardwilly98/elasticsearch-river-mongodb).
 This would help keep (backup) records for the historical data with minimal configuration.
 <br>
-For the real-time data.Our Spead layer using a Storm Spout would help us aggregate and index real-time data in [ElasticSearch](http://www.elasticsearch.org/).
+For the real-time data.Our Speed layer using a Storm Spout would help us aggregate and index real-time data in [ElasticSearch](http://www.elasticsearch.org/).